 - Breaking of trust in our relationship, marriage

-Limerence Limerence can be described as having a romantic love attraction to someone else, certainly being emotionally attached, combined with an overwhelming or obsessive need to have our own feelings reciprocated.
+Limerence Counselling Limerence is experienced more extremely than a heartache and can be described as having a romantic love attraction to someone else, certainly being emotionally attached, combined with an overwhelming or obsessive need to have our own feelings reciprocated.
 Carried away by unreasoned passion or love, our thinking about them may have become intrusive.
 Things with them may even become claustrophobic, weigh us down at times.
 Playing out fantasies (often preferred to reality), we may spend time, when away from them, imagining these feelings are shared.
 We can't bear to see the world without our rose coloured glasses.
 Our feelings may range from intense joy to deep despair, dependent on whether our own feelings are reciprocated.
-Longing for reciprocation, fearing rejection, we may struggle to have love, fondness and affection, without the need for these feelings to be returned.
-When the limerant part of ourself has power over us and when there are obstacles, distance or adversity between each other our feelings intensify.
+Longing for reciprocation, fearing rejection, abandonment, we may struggle to have love, fondness and affection, without the need for these feelings to be returned.
+When the limerent part of ourself has power over us and when there are obstacles, distance or adversity between each other, our feelings intensify.
 Obsessively thinking about them, we may end up analysing everything, even the small things, words, gestures for meaning, however unfounded.
 Some of us may become shy, awkward, unwell, maybe lose our appetite.
 Our limerence may mean we have a strong need for affectionate intense bonding with another, bordering on infatuation (see also Love Addiction, Romance Addiction & Obsessive Love).
-Fearing rejection, abandonment we may also fear our limerence won't be reciprocated.
-On occasions our limerence may spread to others when the person we are obsessing about is unavailable, unreceptive.
 One of us may have become a rescuer to the other.
-This relationship may have become enmeshed, co-dependent or emotionally abusive at some level.
+This limerent relationship may have become enmeshed, co-dependent or emotionally abusive at some level.
 We may have lost our sense of control, power and own ground.
-Relationship counselling and marriage therapy can explore what love means for you, how you get your love needs met.
+On occasions our limerence may spread to others when the person we are obsessing about is unavailable, unreceptive.
+The therapy for limerence can explore what love means for you, how you get your love needs met.